novaphotos/nova-ios-sdk/README.md

 ```
 NVFlashServiceDisabled     // BluetoothLE is not available on this device.
-NVFlashServiceDisconnected // No devices are connected and nothing is being scanned for.
+NVFlashServiceIdle         // No devices are connected, we will scan for some soon.
 NVFlashServiceScanning     // No devices are connected, but we're currently scanning for some.
 NVFlashServiceConnecting   // Device(s) found and attempting to establish a connection.
-NVFlashServiceHandshaking  // BluetoothLE connection to device has been established.
-Performing final handshake.
 NVFlashServiceReady        // Connection to device is ready and waiting for flashes.
 Yay.
-NVFlashServiceBusy         // Connection to device is established, but the device is currently busy.
 ```

 Basically, `NVFlashServiceReady` is the good one.